-To obtain a minor at DigiPen, students must apply for the minor via SIS (Colleague) and satisfy criteria prescribed by the department awarding the minor.
+To obtain a minor at DigiPen, students must apply for the minor via SIS and satisfy criteria prescribed by the department awarding the minor.

-- Students may only receive minors outside of their major focus of study. - Must meet minor requirements from the same catalog year as the major degree plan. - · Freshmen may not apply for minors. - Students may not apply for a minor if they cannot complete it before or concurrent with their undergraduate graduation. - Will not graduate if a minor is still outstanding, and must request removal of the minor to process graduation. - · No minor will be granted retroactively. - If a student withdraws from the Institute, they will be removed from both their major degree program and minor. - Must reapply to both upon attempting to return to the Institute
+- Students may only receive minors outside of their major focus of study. - Must meet minor requirements from the same catalog year as the major degree plan. - · Freshmen may not apply for minors. - Students may not apply for a minor if they cannot complete it before or concurrent with their undergraduate graduation. - Minor requirements must be completed at same time as degree requirements or before.
+If not completed, the minor request will be automatically removed and will not be awarded. - · No minor will be granted retroactively. - If a student withdraws from the Institute, they will be removed from both their major degree program and minor. - Must reapply to both upon attempting to return to the Institute.